 Through it all, I will still maintain that the best gateway to a region’s wines is through a single, excellent winemaker with a diverse portfolio.
 Sometimes, they can be icons (Vietti in Piedmont or Alvaro Palacios in Spain), other times, they are “small fish” doing backflips in a big pond.

 At the Boulder Burgundy Festival — and two bottles which bookended the event — I got to know the wines of the Defaix Family of Chablis and Rully.
 The family’s two domaines might not be household names, but their wines are affordable and magical.

 At Opening a Bottle, we prefer to go deeper with individual winemakers.
 It’s why we have the Essential Winemakers lists in the first place.
 Many consumers are label-oriented.
 They see a wine from a winemaker they like, and they get it.

 We operate the same way, and have set up criteria for these lists.
-If a winemaker qualifies (i.e. three different excellent wines, or three different excellent vintages), they are considered “essential,” meaning you can rely on their wines time and time again to be excellent.
+If a winemaker qualifies (i.e. at a minimum: three different excellent wines), they are considered “essential” and then flagged for regular tasting, meaning you can rely on their wines time and time again to be excellent.

 Adding a winemaker from Burgundy has been an exceedingly slow process, in part because of what I’ve outlined above: the region is hyper-local and complicated to understand.
 And it is expensive.